alallema/picture_dictionnary/README.md

 * Api Go
     - implement test
     - change implementation Api has to request from Core/lib
+    - change tag id by name in url request

 * Object Storage
     - implement test
-    - fix authentification for url
+    - fix authentification for url (Chrome cors)

 * Web app
-    - convert tag
-    - fix picture display
-    - dockerize it
+    - use semantic component for ui ux

 * Create and Dockerise analyzer
     - Detection